nt-miles/pre-coded-bot-js/README.md

 2: running the bot

-Running the bot is as simple as placing your token in botconfig.json and using node.js! with the command prompt, type in "node bot.js" and hit enter to see the bot come to life!
+Running the bot is as simple as placing your token in botconfig.json and using node.js! with the command prompt, type in "npm install" (or yarn), strike ENTER/RETURN, then type "node bot.js" and hit enter to see the bot come to life!

 3: adding/removing commands